 Nowadays, at home, we try to help our boys play happily by having just a few simple imaginative toys out and visible in the living room.
 We like masking tape and notebooks with crayons (something about a notebook, versus loose paper, feels exciting and grown up to them).
 Anton is really really into flashlights and our tape measure, and also aluminum foil is fun to play with.
 Our kids also LOVE paper cups for stacking and organizing (we discovered this by accident after leaving some out after a party).
 The boys have always adored this bus (Toby has played with it for almost seven years) and this airplane, and I’ve overheard the cutest pretend dialogue between the wooden people (who go to school, on trips, to the park, even on dates!)

-Funnily enough (maybe this is weird to admit!), Anton discovered one morning, while I was in the shower, the joy of playing with tampons, of all things.
+Funnily enough (maybe this is weird to admit!), Anton discovered one morning, while I was in the shower, the joy of playing with a couple tampons, of all things.
 There was something about how they shoot out like rockets and then expand in water, kind of like these magic sponges, that he found enthralling.
 Now, when he’s been well behaved, I’ll sometimes say, “Ok, as a special treat, you get to play with a tampon.”
-(Insert all these emojis here haha.)

-Finally, if I have extra time before leaving for work, I’ve recently made little stations, so when Anton gets home from school, he might find the wooden bus and people on the coffee table, and a notepad and crayons on the counter, and a flashlight on the sofa.
+Finally, if I have extra time before leaving for work, I’ve recently made little stations, so when Anton gets home from school later on, he might find the wooden bus and people on the coffee table, or a notepad and crayons on the counter, or a flashlight on the sofa.
 My gut tells me that it’s easier for his mind to digest those things and start playing on his own, versus walking into the room with three bins of random, mixed-up toy pieces.